After Readin this article of this lesson, you will be able to:

 3.1 Health Hazard:

-The hazards which are caused by the chemicals on the health, body and mind of the humans are known as the health hazards.
+The hazards which are caused by the chemicals on the health, body, and mind of humans are known as health hazards.

-- Carcinogenic – A group of chemicals which cause cancer or suspected to cause cancer.
+- Carcinogenic – A group of chemicals that cause cancer or are suspected to cause cancer.

-- Toxic Agent – A group of chemicals which are poisonous / cause acute or chronic effects.
+- Toxic Agent – A group of chemicals that are poisonous / cause acute or chronic effects.

-- Reproductive toxin (teratogen) – A group of chemicals which could have harmful effect on male or female reproductive system or on developing fetus.
+- Reproductive toxin (teratogen) – A group of chemicals that could have harmful effects on the male or female reproductive systems or on developing fetuses.

-- Irritant – A group of chemicals which can cause inflammation of skin or eyes’
+- Irritant – A group of chemicals that can cause inflammation of skin or eyes’

-- Corrosive — A group of chemicals which cause irreversible damage to living tissue.
+- Corrosive — A group of chemicals that cause irreversible damage to living tissue.

-- Sensitizer – A group of chemicals which cause the exposed se during normal handling and person to develop allergies to the substance or a chemical.
+- Sensitizer – A group of chemicals that cause the exposed se during normal handling and person to develop allergies to the substance or a chemical.

-- Target organ-specific agents – A group of chemicals which are hazardous to specific organs in body e.g. lungs, liver, blood, kidneys, nervous system etc.
+- Target organ-specific agents – A group of chemicals that are hazardous to specific organs in the body e.g. lungs, liver, blood, kidneys, nervous system, etc.